- WeChat Launched Voice Open Platform and Speech Recognition SDKPosted 4 days ago

 China Smart Logistic Network, or CSN, a logistics program aiming for supporting 30 billion yuan ($4.8 billion) worth of daily online sales and making same-day delivery available on every corner in China.

 Led by Alibaba, the project is joined by major delivery services, e-commerce players like Yintai, investment and financial institutions.
-Alibaba Jack Ma will be the president of the newly established enterprise and the president of Yintai, Shen Guojun, will be the CEO.
+Alibaba Jack Ma will be the president of the newly established enterprise and the chairman of Yintai, Shen Guojun, will be the CEO.

 It is expected that it will take eight to ten years to finish the project.
 The first investment will be 100 billion yuan ($16 billion).
 The existing participating members and future newcomers need to agree to keep injecting funding in the coming five to eight years

 About eight places in China will be chosen to be first-tier hubs and sub-networks will be formed around them so that the entire network will cover the whole country.
 It will open up to manufacturers, online sellers, delivery services and third-party service providers to help build the end-to-end chain.
 The logistics efficiency is expected to be improved through well-organized warehouse and logistics infrastructure.